Paul E. Dennison, Ph.D.

 Brain Gym® is a trademark of the Educational Kinesiology Foundation/Brain Gym® International.
 Click here for the name of an instructor in your area.

-Use to hands at the same time to draw a Halloween pumpkin!
+Use two hands at the same time to draw a Halloween pumpkin!

 Two hands, two markers . . . let’s draw Double Doodle pumpkins!
 Part of the fun is being surprised by the kind of face you create on your jack-o’-lantern.
 Will it be funny, sad, mad, or scary?
 Will you give your pumpkin face some teeth, eyebrows, a stem hat, a downward mouth, or a ghoulish grin?
 Well, get your giggle on . . . bring a pout or your biggest growl and get ready to be amazed!

-Here are two Halloween Pumpkin faces drawn within minutes of one another by a 6-year old.
+Here are two Halloween Pumpkin faces, drawn by a 6-year old within minutes of one another.
 You can see the fine-motor skill he’s developing as he experiments.

-A Double Doodle pumpkin and his pumpkin head friend (drawn by an 8-year old)—ooh . . . which face is the scariest?
+A brown and yellow Double Doodle pumpkin and his pumpkin head friend (drawn by an 8-year old).
+Ooh . . . which face is the scariest?

 A youngster focuses on the pumpkin’s indented ribs, running from its stem at the top to a single point at the bottom.